-Dr. James M. Doering recorded real pipe organ accompaniments in July of 2019 to replace the original electronic keyboard simulated pipe organ accompaniments originally used on a number of hymns.
+In July of 2019, Dr. James M. Doering recorded real pipe organ accompaniments to replace the electronic keyboard synthesized organ accompaniments on some of the hymns.
 Dr. Doering played the Scribner-Keeble Memorial Pipe Organ installed by the Schantz pipe organ company at Duncan Memorial United Methodist Church on the campus of Randolph Macon College.

 Dr. Doering is Professor of Music and Chair of the Department of Arts at Radolph Macon College in Ashland, Virginia.
 He holds a Ph.D. in Musicology from Washington University in St. Louis, a Master of Music in Piano from the University of North Carolina-Greensboro, and a Bachelor of Music in Piano from The College of Wooster, Ohio.

 As a pianist, Dr. Doering's training includes private studies with Ruth Edwards, Daniel Winter, Barbara Hill, and Seth Carlin, as well as master classes with Robert Weirich, Rob Kapilow, and Roger Muraro.

 He served 14 years (2001-2015) as principal organist at Duncan Memorial United Methodist Church in Ashland, Virginia.

 At Randolph Macon College, in addition to being Chair of the Department of Arts, he also teaches: